 |Senior Library and System Administrators||All areas of the library structure and documents.|

 To export documents from the document management system

-Right-click on a cabinet, drawer, folder, folder group, folder or document(s) name and select Export or Send to > Export.
+Right-click on some documents, cabinet, drawer, folder, folder group, folder or document(s) name and select Export or Send to > Export.

 If you are exporting an entire cabinet, drawer, folder group, or folder you will receive a warning message asking if you want to continue with the export: "If you are attempting to export X number of documents.
 Are you sure you want to continue?"
 Click OK to proceed with the export.

 Browse for the folder location where you want to export your documents and click OK.
 The documents are exported to the selected location in the Documents folder along with the XML file that contains the metadata information for each document.
 Both the folder containing the documents and the XML file are named documents[date][time] and documents[date][time].xml, respectively.

 TIP: Verify the exported information is sufficient for your needs before beginning to export a large number of documents.
 For example, information like approval status and version control numbers are not exported with this tool.
 If you need values like this you will need to use the FileHold API or other method to get the information.
 The FileHold professional services team can assist you to get the exact format and content of data you need.